NaniHazbolatow/conclave-sim/README.md

-# ConclaveSim: A Multi-Agent Simulation of the Papal Election
+# ConclaveSim: A Multi-Agent Simulation of the Papal Election.
+[Extended]

-## Introduction

-ConclaveSim is a sophisticated, multi-agent simulation framework designed to model the intricate dynamics of the papal election process.
-Leveraging large language models (LLMs), this project provides a unique platform for exploring the strategic interactions, discussions, and voting patterns that characterize a papal conclave.
-Each cardinal is represented by an autonomous agent, endowed with a distinct personality, background, and set of priorities, all derived from real-world data.

-The simulation allows for a deep dive into the complex decision-making processes of the College of Cardinals, offering insights into how consensus is built, how factions emerge, and how a new Pope is ultimately elected.
-By providing a configurable and extensible environment, ConclaveSim serves as a powerful tool for researchers, historians, and anyone interested in the intersection of artificial intelligence, social dynamics, and religious studies.
+ConclaveSim is an agent-based simulation framework that models the dynamics of papal elections using large language model (LLM) agents.
+Each cardinal is represented as a generative agent with a unique profile, ideological stance, and conversational memory.
+Agents participate in group discussions, update their internal stances via LLM-based reflection, and vote in sequential rounds until a two-thirds majority is achieved.
+The framework enables the study of how informal discussions, strategic alliances, and decentralized negotiation shape formal outcomes in highly constrained institutional settings.

+**This repository extends the original ConclaveSim platform by introducing:**
+- A stance-based embedding mechanism to track ideological convergence and polarization.
+- A group assignment function that blends random allocation with utility-based optimization, based on social ties and ideological proximity.
+- Flexible control over simulation parameters such as LLM temperature, group size, and rationality, allowing for systematic exploration of consensus formation, gridlock, and the emergence of dominant candidates.
+- Support for both local and distributed (Snellius cluster) execution, with automated scripts for large-scale parameter sweeps and result collection.
+- Usage of meta-llama/Llama-3.1-8B-Instruct compared to claude 3.7s sonnet

+By building on the foundation of ConclaveSim, this project provides a powerful tool for researchers interested in the intersection of AI, social dynamics, and institutional decision-making, and demonstrates how LLMs can serve as generative social agents in complex simulations.

 ## System Architecture